ComputationalIntelligenceGroup/MultiMap-documentation/pages/ImageJExtension.md

     Last slice (default: 1).
     Scale (default: 1.000): the combined image scale, this parameter goes from 0 to 1 (original size).

-When this task finishes, the map can be added to the workspace, or the layer can be added to a map in the workspace.
+When this task finishes the layer can be added to a map in the workspace.

 ##### Object Detection